 Finance Minister, Hon.
-Ken Ofori-Atta reiterated the 2018 budget, and explained some key components at the American Chamber of Commerce’s Thanksgiving dinner and charity ball held at the banquet hall of the state house in Accra, on 17th November, 2017 by the in Ghana.
+Ken Ofori-Atta reiterated the 2018 budget and explained some key components at the 2017 AmCham Ghana Thanksgiving dinner and charity ball held at the banquet hall of the state house in Accra, on 17th November 2017.

 The minister was the guest speaker at the event and he touched on the ‘One district, One factory’ policy of the new government.
 He said the government looks forward in partnering with organizations like AmCham and its Members in implementing this policy.